 Sid is active in many organizations dedicated to service in the areas of education and entrepreneurship.
 He is a member of the Board of the Pahara Institute and the University of the District of Columbia, David A. Clarke School of Law Foundation.
 He was also involved with the Network for Teaching Entrepreneurship (NFTE) for over a decade, served as Chair of the Multicultural Affairs Committee on the Phillips Academy, Andover Alumni Council, and as pro bono counsel for The Seed School of Washington, D.C.
 He is a charter member of The Marathon Foundation, an organization focused on increasing investment of capital into businesses with significant minority ownership or management.
 In addition, he has chaired the Greater Reston Chamber of Commerce Incubator Advisory Board and has served as a commissioner on the Virginia Governor’s Commission on Minority Business Enterprise.
 Sid graduated from Yale with a B.A. in English, where he was a member of the varsity basketball team, and received his J.D. from the University of Virginia School of Law.

 Chad Aldeman is an Associate Partner at Bellwether Education Partners, a nonprofit organization working to improve educational outcomes for low-income students.
-He works on the Thought Leadership team at Bellwether.
+He works on the Policy and Thought Leadership team at Bellwether.
 Previously, Aldeman was a Policy Advisor in the Office of Planning, Evaluation, and Policy Development at the U.S. Department of Education, where he worked on teacher policy and secondary schools.
 Among other projects, he worked on ESEA flexibility, teacher preparation, and the Teacher Incentive Fund.
 Prior to joining the Department, Aldeman was a policy analyst with Education Sector, where he focused on K–12 and higher education accountability.
 He has published reports on state higher education accountability systems, the potential of improving high school accountability by incorporating outcomes data, the school choice process in New York City and Boston, teacher salary schedules, teacher pensions, and teacher preparation.
 His work has been featured in the New York Times, InsideHigherEd, Newsday, and the Des Moines Register.
 Aldeman holds a bachelor’s degree from the University of Iowa and a master’s of public policy degree from the College of William and Mary.